soates/Auto-Import/README.md

-### Auto Import
+### VSCode Extension Auto Import

 Automatically finds, parses and provides code actions and code completion for all available imports.
-Works with Typescript and TSX.
+Works with JavaScript and TypeScript.

 ----